hy38/hy38.github.io/_pages/about.md

 - Academic Club
   - S.P.G (System Programming Group) at CNU
-  - President of the Club in 2021
+  - Served as President of the Club in 2021

 ---